 It is important for people experiencing depression and Alzheimer’s to get treatment as soon as possible.
 The primary reason is that a component of this disease is it reduces cognitive abilities and communication skills as the disease progresses.
 Treatment will be most beneficial when these functional areas are as intact as possible.

-Untreated depression directly impacts the quality of life for people who suffer from it.
-It can create more social isolation.
-Depression can have more debilitating results for patients.
-Untreated Alzheimer’s patients can have increased cognitive decline.
 It may create more challenges in terms of how they physically function on a daily basis.
 There may also be a higher inability to function in their own environments.
 These scenarios all create greater challenges for caregivers.

 The mixture of depression and Alzheimer’s in the elderly produces an additional challenge.
 People often disregard or ignore symptoms of depression in seniors.
 They perceive it as a normal function of old age.
 This misconception delays necessary treatment.
-Dr. M. Cornelia Cremens, Associate Professor of Psychiatry at Harvard Medical School, states “I think older individuals are more in denial about having depressive illness.
+Dr. M. Cornelia Cremens, Associate Professor of Psychiatry at Harvard Medical School, states, “I think older individuals are more in denial about having depressive illness.
 Ignoring sadness or dismissing it as a normal side effect of aging could allow potentially treatable memory issues to progress unchecked.”6

-How Depression Is Treated for Someone With Alzheimer’s
+How Depression Is Treated For Someone With Alzheimer’s

-There are a number of treatment options available for Alzheimer’s patients who are experiencing depression.
-The treatment goals include enhancing quality of life and maximizing social and environmental functional abilities as much as possible.
 Another primary goal is to help patients cope with changes in cognition and diminished abilities to do daily self care tasks.
 This disease can take away the option of remaining independent.
 Early counseling can help with the emotional ramifications from this.

 Treatment options for people with Alzheimer’s experiencing depression include: